 This mic is 6 x 1 x 5 inches and weighs 8 ounces.

-There are many technical aspects to choosing the right microphone.
+There are many technical aspects to choosing the right mic.
 These are some of the more important features you need to look out for.

 - Compatibility: Make sure the microphone you choose is compatible with Mac, Windows, Linux, or your smartphone operating system.

 - Connectivity: You need to ensure the mic plugs in directly to the USB port without additional software or drive.
-Professional-grade microphones will require additional tools to make them work.
+Professional-grade mics will require other tools to make them work.

-- Pop Filter: The more you talk on a microphone, the more you will appreciate a pop filter.
-In addition to reducing the popping noises when you talk, it will also protect your microphone from saliva.
+- Pop Filters: The more you talk on a microphone, the more you will appreciate a pop filter.
+In addition to reducing the popping noises when you speak, it will also protect your microphone from saliva.

-- Stand: If you are in a long meeting or a podcast, a stand will make it much easier to carry your conversation.
+- Tripod Stand: If you are in a long meeting or a podcast, a mic stand will make it much easier to carry your conversation.

 - Headphones: The ability to plug in a headphone is a good option, even though computers already have a headphone jack.

-- Volume or Mute Control: Having an easy way to quickly adjust and control the output of your microphone is important.
+- Volume or Mute Button: Having an easy way to adjust and control your microphone’s output quickly is important.
 Whether you want to mute or increase the volume.

 - Sensitivity: This is the lowest level of decibels at which a microphone can pick up sound.
 The more sensitive a mic is, the lower sounds you can hear through the microphone.